 I don't know who else needs to send such impossible amounts of emails than SPAMmers.
 And if all of their customers operate like OTTO.de or the mentioned israeli company, almost nobody agreed to this.

-But however much all those hipsters, ruby-on-rail-loosers and java-scriptsters love services like Mailgun or Sendgrid: what they do stinks, it violates peoples privacy without asking (and I didn't even talk about their tracing features!) and in the end burns peoples
+But how much all those hipsters, ruby-on-rail-loosers and java-scriptsters love services like Mailgun or Sendgrid: what they do stinks, it violates peoples privacy without asking (and I didn't even talk about their tracing features!) and in the end burns peoples

 productive email addresses.